The True Stories Behind 5 Famous WTF Images

-This image has been circling the Net for a while now, and it's not hard to see why: This guy is equal parts Shaft, Lex Luthor and Doctor Who.
-If anybody was going to possess superpowers, but still be cool about it, it's Professor Badass.
+This image has been circling the net for a while now, and it's not hard to see why.
+This guy is equal parts Shaft, Lex Luthor, and Doctor Who.
+If anybody was going to possess superpowers but still be cool about it, it's Professor Badass.
 He looks like he controls both time and panties.
 He looks like a man who would, if you offended him, promptly knock you unconscious with a single blow.
-And when you awoke - terrified to find yourself stranded in the Cretaceous Period - you'd have to just watch in helpless awe as he pleasured your girlfriend on top of a Tyrannosaurus Rex.
+And when you awoke, terrified to find yourself stranded in the Cretaceous Period, you'd have to just watch in helpless awe as he pleasured your spouse on top of a Tyrannosaurus Rex.

 He sails the rocky seas of the Wisconsin plains, boarding minivans and plundering trucks of Natural Ice.

 This image is often captioned with some variant of the words "shark juggling," and the bizarre position of the shark coupled with the nonchalant stance of the man makes you believe it literally.
 This man must toss sharks about like oranges, you are forced to assume, presumably using his dense-as-a-collapsed-star testicles as ballast to keep him on the ocean floor.
 While other jugglers thought they looked brave with their precocious "fire" and adorable "chainsaws," this guy not only opted to toss about a species notorious for its ferocity, but also picked the biggest one he could find, and did it in the animal's own natural environment.
 He's not just humiliating nature's most tooth-egregious badass; he's doing it in its own fucking house, and right in front of its family.